 This brings is back to the Promised Land.
 Israel is the bridge between heaven and earth for all the nations of the world.
 When Israel is secure physically and spiritually, all people will be at peace.

-For this reason everyone gravitates to the Holy Land (as discussed in last week’s article).
+For this reason everyone gravitates to the Holy Land.
 Unconsciously, ever nation, religion and individual senses that Israel is the spiritual vortex of existence, the place where the doors open up to reach the Divine.

-Thus, the connection of Jews to Israel – which is essential to the Jewish connection to the soul (as discussed in last week’s article) – is critical to the physical and spiritual welfare of the entire world.
+Thus, the connection of Jews to Israel – which is essential to the Jewish connection to the soul – is critical to the physical and spiritual welfare of the entire world.
 No one will be neutralized as a result.
 On the contrary: Everyone’s unique spirituality will emerge in a world where Israel’s spiritual power is allowed to emanate forth.

 The imminent world of Redemption is described by Maimonides as a world when there will be “neither famine nor war, neither envy nor strife, because good will emanate in abundance and all delightful things will be accessible as dust.
 The one preoccupation of the entire world will be solely to know G-d.”